cacophony-wj/licentia_black/README.md

 - To add a few mods that are commonly requested, [consult the Common Additions document.](https://github.com/cacophony-wj/licentia_black/blob/main/Common-Additions.md) You can request your own!
 - **NOTE:** _Synthesis_ is no longer mandatory for most additions, but you can run it if you really want to.
 [Use the guide here.](How-To-Run-Synthesis.md).

-For help with your additions, stop by my #black-additions channel and you might just get it!
+For help with your additions, stop by my Discord server and you might just get it!

+## Commissions

+Don't feel like doing the work yourself?
+I am available to make your own customizations to my modlist for a small gratuity if you just can't figure out how to work it in.
+I can also build a customized version of the list for you provided it's not too extensive and compensation is appropriate.
+Meet me on my Discord server to discuss details.

 ## FINAL NOTES